Why you get worse gas mileage in winter and what to do about it

-Winter time is generally the start of seeing peoples ski's on top of their roof racks.
-Yes, it is great to always be ready to take on a slope, but if your not going until the weekend, there is no need to leave your ski's on your car all week long until then.
+Winter time is generally the start of seeing skis on top of roof racks.
+Yes, it is great to always be ready to take on a slope, but if you're not going until the weekend, there is no need to leave your skis on your car all week long until then.
 You're only reducing your vehicles aerodynamics by doing this.
 This is then compiled by the fact that cold ambient temperatures also make the air thicker and harder to break through.

 For every 5 degrees Celsius the temperature drops, the pressure in a tire will drop by one pound per square foot.
 Your overall fuel efficiency can be affected by being off as little as 3 lbs on your tire pressure, but more noticeably around 10 lbs or more.
 Make sure to check your tires periodically as the weather chills to compensate for this slow loss of air pressure.

 Winter is the time of more accidents and unless you are driving an electric or hybrid vehicle with regenerative brakes (which actually seem to like stop and go traffic), you are reducing your mileage every time you get into a traffic jam.
 Make it a habit to check the traffic report before you go anywhere.
 This will help you to decide on the best route when a traffic hold up is blocking your normal route.

 Winter tires are notorious for losing mpg as their tread patterns often create more resistance to the road that summer and all-season tires.
 But not all winter tires are created equal.
 There are models available that present much less drag in comparison to others.
 Green Seal put together a report a few years ago on low resistant tires, which may help guide you on your decision for a new set of winter tread.